 In warmer climates, insulin absorption can be greater – as can the risk of hypoglycemia for insulin users.

-It is therefore important to regularly check your blood glucose levels, especially if you have made any adjustments in your dosage to account for the heat.
+It is important to regularly check your blood glucose levels, especially if you have made any adjustments in your dosage to account for the heat.

 The strength of insulin used in the UK and most other countries is U-100, but in some countries – Tunisia, for example – U-40 syringes are most commonly used.